As a recruiter, one of the most difficult parts of the job is grabbing the attention of highly qualified candidates.

 This can be a troublesome situation, indeed, especially if the company had an urgent need to fill a certain job post.
 However, it’s not entirely unsolvable.
-In fact, Brokerkit has a list of recruiting ideas that recruiters in the real estate industry and beyond can use for their own programs.
+In fact, Brokerkit has a list of recruiting ideas, team incentive ideas that recruiters in the real estate industry and beyond can use for their own programs.

 One of these ideas is outreach.
 Simply put, this is the act of getting in touch with candidates who have already said “no” or have yet to respond to your messages.

 Do note that outreach can be taken as spammy when done excessively.
 Done the right way and conscientiously, however, outreach can help boost your recruiting output and quality.